Welcome to the City of Flint

 Born September 20, 1969, at Hurley Medical Center, Neeley is the son of Marva Neeley and Sam Neeley.
 He attended Bunche Elementary School and graduated from Flint Northern High School in 1986.
 He went on to earn an associate’s degree from Delta Community College and attended Saginaw Valley State University.

-He spent 27 years working as an engineer for WJRT-12 in Flint and was the local union president for the National Association of Broadcast Employees and Technicians-Communication Workers of America until 2020.
+He spent 27 years working as a broadcast engineer for WJRT-12 in Flint and was the local union president for the National Association of Broadcast Employees and Technicians-Communication Workers of America until 2020.